Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

 The very first task is to decide how to represent the relevant mathematical objects: manifolds, homomorphisms between them and tensor fields.
 These things can seem complicated, but given a choice of coordinates, a point in a manifold is just a `Vector` of coordinates, a homomorphism is a function taking a `Vector` argument and returning a `Vector`, and tensor fields are the same thing, but returning a multidimensional `Array`.

-For example, here’s an embedding $f: SS^2 → RR^3$ of a sphere into 3D space using the usual spherical coordinates $(θ, φ)$, as a Julia function:
+For example, here's an embedding $f: SS^2 → RR^3$ of a sphere into 3D space using the usual spherical coordinates $(θ, φ)$, as a Julia function:

 ```julia
 f((θ, φ)) = [